nibanks/quic-cibir/draft-banks-quic-cibir.md

 a well-known identifier into its source connection ID.
 The length and offset of the well-known ID must be pre-agreed upon between the client and server, and is validated via the cibir_encoding transport parameter as described above.
-When the server infrastucture receives a QUIC long header packet on the shared UDP port it uses the well-known identifier to route the packet to the correct server.
+When the server infrastructure receives a QUIC long header packet on the shared UDP port it uses the well-known identifier to route the packet to the correct server.

 No special routing is necessary for short header packets.
-These packets always use server chosen destination connection IDs, and the logic by which these CIDs and created and interpretted is purely up to the server and server infrastructure.
+These packets always use server chosen destination connection IDs, and the logic by which these CIDs are chosen, created and interpreted is purely up to the server and server infrastructure.
 The client doesn't need to be involved in this logic beyond the normal use of destination connection IDs.